actuary492/actuary492.github.io/_posts/2024-12-20-present-value.md

 One might wonder how can the data above be useful for in the concept of Asset Liability Management.
 Consider the scenario explained below:

-- Assume that a company are offered to buy 10,000 bonds in question above at a par value at t=0.
+- Assume that at t=0, a company is offered to buy 10,000 bonds in question above at a par with the present value at t=0.
-- They want to consider this offer if they see that purchasing 10,000 of this bond, amounting to $4,304,872$ can help them pay off their company debt of around $1$ million dollars that shall be due on $t=17$, assuming the increasing discount rates that they have projected. - It is assumed that they keep the coupons received from the bonds, and will use it to pay the loan back.
-This coupons are not subjected to discounting thus.
+- They want to consider this offer if they see that purchasing 10,000 of this bond, amounting to $4,304,872$ can help them pay off their company debt of around $20$ million dollars that shall be due on $t=16$, assuming the increasing discount rates that they have projected. - It is assumed that they keep the coupons received from the bonds, and will use it to pay the loan back.
+This coupons are therefore not subjected to discounting.
-- In other words, they will consider the offer IF their bond investment will rise to $5,304,872$.
+- In other words, they will consider the offer IF their bond value at $t=16$ (plus their coupons earned up to $t=16$) equals to $24,304,872$.
-- We can compare the amount above with the value of 10000 bonds at $t=17$ using the graph, which is $3,767,883$.
-- This tells us that this will be a losing investment which will not pay off the debt, thus the company should not to take the offer.

-To be able to answer this question, we first have to modify the bond value vector derived, by adding the coupon payments at each time.
+To be able to answer this question, we first have to modify the bond value vector derived, by adding the coupon payments at each time t.

 ```r
 # Construct a vector that shows how many coupon payments have been received from t=0 up to t=20.